Our School App Stay connected on the go...

 How will Trinity School support my child to join the school and to transfer to further education?

 We have close connections with our feeder primary schools.
 Students may begin visiting Trinity throughout their time at primary school, as our site is used by the local community in the evenings.
 In this way, they become familiar with the school.
 More specific work with primary schools begins in Year 6.
-Our SENCo and other team members gather information from primary schools at this time, and then meets the primary SENCOs to discuss students in more depth.
+Our SENCO and other team members gather information from primary schools at this time, and then meets the primary SENCOs to discuss students in more depth.
 This is then followed by further events for parents and students.
-The pastoral team also spend time visiting each student with at their primary school, either in lessons or in a small discussion group.
 During the last term of Year 6 we hold a Transition day where students get to know the school, teaching and support staff who will be working most closely with them.
 The SEN team will also make visits to primary schools to discuss the needs of some students.

 Whom can I contact for further information?